 Raise your hand if you leave lights on around the house when you don’t need them.
-Now multiply the times you do that by number if people in your family.
+Now multiply the times you do that by the number of people in your family.
 Make it a habit to shut off lights when you leave a room.
 It’s good for your pocket and for the environment.

-7 Ways to Lower your Energy Bill this Summer
+8 Ways to Lower Your Energy Bill

 1. Conduct a home energy audit.

 Doing an energy audit is a surefire way to find out whether there’s anything you can do around the house to make it more energy-efficient, such as sealing leaky windows, installing additional insulation, and inspecting air vents, furnaces, and air filters.
 You can do it on your own, or you could have a professional do it for you.

 Washing clothes in cold water is beneficial for several reasons: It can lower your energy bill, it makes clothes last longer, and it’s better for the environment.
 It’ll work just as well as hot water to remove stains and it still stimulates enzymes in laundry detergent to get everything clean.

 3. Switch to energy-efficient light bulbs.